vumaasha/Atlas/README.md

 * **Encoder** - The Encoder is a **_101 layered Residual Network(ResNet)_** trained on the ImageNet classification that converts the input image into a fixed size vector.

 * **Decoder** - The Decoder is a combination of **_Long Short-Term Memory(LSTM)_** along with Attention Network.
 This is the part of the model that predicts sequences for the taxonomy.
-It combines combines the output from the encoder and attention weights to predict category paths as sequences for the taxonomy.
+It combines the output from the encoder and attention weights to predict category paths as sequences for the taxonomy.

 * **Attention** - Attention Network learns which part of the image has to be focused to predict the next level in the category path while performing the sequence classification task.